• Skip to secondary menu

 DIY Tree Card Holder Made of Tassels

 Now you will need to somewhat measure here to make sure you don’t have 5 inches between one dowel and 2 between another!
 Lol!
-Mine were roughly 3 1/2″ from dowel to dowel.
-After measuring, I marked my twine where I needed the knot to be, and tied it there.
-Sometimes you may have to tie and untie because it sits wrong…no worries, I had to do this a number of times! ????
+Mine was roughly 3 1/2″ from dowel to dowel.
+After measuring, I marked my twine where I needed the knot to be and tied it there.
+Sometimes you may have to tie and untie it because it sits wrong…no worries, I had to do this a number of times!

 DIY Tree Card Holder Made of Tassels

 I bought the beads while they were 30% off at Hobby Lobby.
-Which I used 5 bags of the 1/2″ and 2 bags of the 3/4″ beads.
-So all in all the beads cost me 9.75 and the twine I already had, but it was like 3.99 for a really large spool when I bought it!
+I used 5 bags of the 1/2″ and 2 bags of the 3/4″ beads.
+So all in all the beads cost me $9.75 and the twine I already had, but it was only like $3.99 for a really large spool when I bought it!

 Using twine on the beads is not the easiest since twine cannot be burned to make it stay together on the end.
 I used nail polish which worked pretty well for a while, but then I would have to still cut a fresh end.
 Make sure to leave plenty extra for this.
 I actually didn’t cut mine until after I was done, I left it attached to the spool so I could make sure I had enough!